ipfabric/docs/docs/IP_Fabric_API/authentication.md

 --8<-- "snippets/cli_root_access.md"

-1. Log in to IP Fabric CLI as `osadmin`.
+1. Log in to the IP Fabric CLI as `osadmin`.
 2. Elevate to root using `sudo -s` and `osadmin` password.
 3. Create a new file `/opt/nimpee/conf.d/api.json` or extend the existing one with the below JSON.
 In this example, the `accessToken` expires in 10